 Then check the typed text for unclear or misleading phrases; remove platitudes and generalities; and check that it consists only of sentences which are less than two lines long.
 Finally, read the whole thing through out loud, to make sure that it trips off the tongue fairly easily.
 Do not, as has happened, ask a Minister to describe how he has ‘instituted an epidemiological survey’.

 You will of course need to show the draft to colleagues affected by its content.
 But, unless it contains a major statement of Government policy, try to avoid showing it to senior colleagues.
 They will only start fretting about the colloquial language and the split infinitives, and turn the whole thing into an essay which will read well, but sound awful.

 On the day, always check the technology.
-Is the speaker familiar with the microphone and/or teleprompter, and does it work?
-Ditto the projector and/or video player.
+Is the speaker familiar with the microphone and teleprompter, and do they work?
+Ditto the projector and video player.
 Does he or she know how to control them?

 It is also worth listening carefully to the speech, even if you know every word off by heart.
 Try to tune into the Minister’s speech patterns, sense of timing etc. You will never mimic them exactly, but it will help you when you next settle down to dictate a speech.

 And afterwards check how the speech was received.
 Congratulate yourself (and the speaker!) if it went well.
 If it went down badly, you can always quietly blame the speaker and console yourself that this happens to everyone.
 Either way, you will learn something for the future .... 'though you might wish that someone had indeed invented an automatic speech-making machine ...